puneet-ekline/ekline-kubernetes-website/content/en/docs/tasks/administer-cluster/dns-debugging-resolution.md

 kubectl logs --namespace=kube-system -l k8s-app=kube-dns
 ```

-Here is an example of a healthy CoreDNS log:
+Here is an example of a functional CoreDNS log

 ```
 .:53